 They build mediation upon the principle of collaborative divorce.
 To put it simply, this is an alternative to the court proceeding that is usually associated with marriage dissolution.

-The goal is to identify areas of disagreements and work together to solve them in such a way that both sides can walk away content with the result.
+The goal is to identify areas of disagreements and work together to solve them in such a way that both sides can walk away content with the result, knowing the are conversant with the types of divorce.

 It doesn’t necessarily mean that they would walk away perfectly happy, nor does the mediation process guarantee that both sides will completely agree on the absolute best outcome.
 But at the very least, they can end the process with the result that they can heartily accept.